braydonf/nostr-key-change/README.md

 #### Key Revocation
 * Upon a valid key revocation:
-  * All future events, as determined when it was received, of a revoked public key MUST be rejected, except for another _Key Revocation Event_.
+  * All future events _(as determined when it was received)_ of a revoked public key MUST be rejected, except for another _Key Revocation Event_.
 This is to ensure that if a key is compromised and a fraudulent event is made, an honest event can also be made and broadcast.
   * All events of a revoked public key MAY be deleted.
 The time-frame that events are deleted MAY be defined by an agreed upon terms between client and relay.
 * For denial-of-service mitigation, a relay MAY require proof-of-work, a small fee or another solution to continue to write _Key Revocation Events_.
-This SHOULD be determined by the terms agreed upon by the client and relay.
+This should be determined by the terms agreed upon by the client and relay.

 ## User Metadata Attestation Event

 This is a parameterized replaceable event with kind `30050`.
 This should be an attestation for another user's metadata (`kind 0`).
 This will help a user remember what public key is associated with what `display_name`, `nip05`, `website` and other metadata (should that `kind 0` event be compromised in the future).
 It can also attest to a newly defined `migration_pubkeys` field that could be useful to be able to identify a user.
-The attestation can include both _public_ and _private_ information.
+The attestation can be _public_ or _private_.

 Public:
 ```js